Development & Infrastructure

 Following consultation, Council's Strategic Development Committee considered a further report presenting the results of the community engagement to date.
 This report was considered on 18 November 2013 SD 18/11/13 Item 3.71

 Additional community consultation was undertaken with the St Clair Precinct Community Reference Group in November 2013.
-A further mailout to over 500 local residents invited people to addend a workshop in December.
+A further workshop for local residents was held on 10 December 2013.

-The outcomes of these workshops will be presented to the Strategic Development Committee early in 2014.
+The outcomes of these workshops were presented to the Strategic Development Committee on 17 February 2014 SD 17/2/14 Item 3.5

 For further information on the DPA, contact Mr Kym Wundersitz, Team Leader Development Policy on 8408 1179 or email@example.com